florentpoujol/Daneel/readme.md

 Daneel's functions features extensive debugging capability.
 Every arguments are checked for type and value and a comprehensive error message is thrown if needed.

-For instance, passing false as the gameObject's name with gmeObject:GetChild() would trigger the following error :
+For instance, passing false instead of the gameObject's name with gameObject:GetChild() would trigger the following error :

     GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.